cbtecMain/cbtec.github.io/README.md

 # cbtec.org
 # Website Update

-We are currently implementing a site update and the index page will return soon.
+The site update is now completed.
+We are now recovering the site.

 If there is no maintenance scheduled, please @UKcbtec on Twitter.